 It’s generally considered a good idea to have a mix of assets, which is called diversification – more on this below.

 This simply means having a mix of investments – in other words, a diverse range.

 Diversification can help to manage risk and means that the overall value of your investments should be less likely to change dramatically than if you were just invested in one type of investment.
 It’s a bit like not putting all your eggs in one basket.

 If you’re invested through a workplace pension plan, particularly if you’re in your plan’s default investment option, it’s likely that your investments will already be diversified.

 Fund managers usually set a benchmark against which they can assess how a fund is performing or make decisions on what it will invest in.
 There are different types of benchmarks depending on a fund’s individual objectives, for example it could be a financial market index such as the UK’s FTSE® 100 Index.

 If a fund is actively managed, the fund manager decides which investments to select, in an active attempt to beat the performance of the benchmark.

 In contrast, passive funds (also sometimes called tracker or index-tracking funds) aim to follow the movements of the benchmark (down as well as up) to give comparable returns.

 We hope that we’ve helped demystify some of the language around investments.
-You can learn more about pensions and investment basics in our guides or visit the Money Advice Service.
+You can learn more about pensions and investment basics in our guides or visit Money Helper.
 Alternatively, you can speak to a financial adviser.
 If you don’t have an adviser, you can find one at unbiased.co.uk.
 There’s usually a charge for getting advice.

 The value of investments can go down as well as up and may be worth less than was paid in.
 Tax and legislation may change.
-Your personal circumstances also have an impact on your tax treatment.
+Your personal circumstances and where you live in the UK will also have an impact on your tax treatment.